tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

     The ability to switch views between Form, Code, and Preview gives you a lot of authoring power.

 7. Click the **Form** button to switch back to the Form view.

-{: .tip}
-In Stoplight's next release (scheduled for April 19, 2021), multiple users will be able to collaborate in the same project at the same time, just like a Google Docs experience.
-You will see their name, cursor, and their user icon in Studio in real time, allowing for better collaboration on API design.

 ## Step 2: Enter the API overview information {#overview}